grafana/grafana/docs/sources/installation/upgrading.md

 ## Upgrading to 8.5

-The concept of a `default` data source has existed in Grafana since the start.
-But the meaning and behavior might not have been clear.
-The default data source was not just the starting data source for new panels but also saved using a special value (null).
-This was to make it possible to change the default data source to another and have that change impact all dashboards that used the default data source.
+The concept of a `default` data source existed in Grafana since the beginning.
+However, the meaning and behavior were not clear.
+The default data source was not just the starting data source for new panels but it was also saved using a special value (null).
+This made it possible to change the default data source to another and have that change impact all dashboards that used the default data source.

-This behavior is not very intutive and has caused many issues to users thinking that changing default should not impact existing dashboards.
+This behavior was not very intuitive and created issues for users who changing default should not impact existing dashboards.

-This is why we are changing this in 8.5.
-From now on the default data source will not be a persisted property but just the starting data source for new panels and queries.
+That is why we are changing the behavior in 8.5.
+From now on, the `default` data source will not be a persisted property but just the starting data source for new panels and queries.
-Existing dashboards that still have panels with a `datasource` set to null will be migrated on opening the dashboard.
-The migration will set the datasource property to the **current** default data source.
+Existing dashboards that still have panels with a `datasource` set to null will be migrated when the dashboard opens.
+The migration will set the data source property to the **current** default data source.